What Steve Eats

 Do carrots and asparagus go well together?

 Yes!
-Carrots have a bit of natural sweetness that especially comes out when roasted while asparagus has an earthy, slightly bitter taste.
+Carrots have a natural sweetness that comes out especially when roasted, while asparagus has an earthy, slightly bitter taste.
 Together, they're the perfect balance of flavors.

-Definitely.
-Check out my Orange Tempeh and Asparagus.
+Yes.
+Check out my Orange Tempeh and Asparagus and Asparagus Potato Soup.

 🥩 Pairing